Azure/meta-azure-service-broker/docs/migration/README.md

 ## Notes (IMPORTANT)

 * The bound apps possiblely need some code changes, as the format of credentials delivered by the broker have some changes.
-Please refer to [open-service-broker-azure docs](https://github.com/Azure/open-service-broker-azure/tree/master/docs/modules) and [meta-azure-service-broker docs](https://github.com/Azure/meta-azure-service-broker/tree/master/docs) to see the differences module-by-module in detail.
-Note that the credentials just change in new bindings.
+Please refer to [open-service-broker-azure docs](https://github.com/Azure/open-service-broker-azure/tree/master/docs/modules) and [meta-azure-service-broker docs](https://github.com/Azure/meta-azure-service-broker/tree/master/docs) to see the differences module-by-module in details.

+  * The credentials just change in new bindings.
 Credentials in existing bindings won't change.
+So if your app has already done the code change for the new credentials provided by OSBA, you should unbind and re-bind the service instance to your app.

 * The provisioning parameters changes.
 If you use script to provide provisioning parameters for new service instance creation, remember to update it.